There is an issue connecting to the Pantheon database if your site suddenly reverts to

 If you use any other advanced

-settings.php tricks (e.g. enabling Redis), you will need to do this before the snippet in D7, or after in D6 to insure you have a consistent
+settings.php tricks (e.g. enabling Object Cache), you will need to do this before the snippet in D7, or after in D6 to insure you have a consistent

 This error may occur during a database clone, restore, or import.
 A standard MySQL import happens sequentially and in alphabetical order from A to Z. If you access the site before the operation is complete, Drupal will try and bootstrap, and the MySQL import may only be at the table letter G. The result is the "semaphore does not exist" error.